-Service Industry – Includes, but is not limited to, professionals in retail, transport, distribution, food services, business-to-business services, professional services, residential and commercial services, real estate agents, real estate brokers and real estate developers.
+Service Industry – Includes, but is not limited to, professionals in retail, transport, distribution, food services, agribusiness, business-to-business services, professional services, residential and commercial services, real estate agents, real estate brokers and real estate developers.

 Sports, Wellness, and Fitness – Roles include, but are not limited to, trainers, athletes, business owners, counselors, spiritual advisors, yoga instructors and coaches.